Trademark Blog Name: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 Submit trademark maintenance documents with the USPTO regularly.
 You'll need to do this five years after the original trademark registration date.
 You can apply for a renewal 10 years after the original registration date and again every 10 years thereafter.

 If you need help with trademarking a blog name, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.